PooyehA/Deep-LASI/docs/source/documentation.rst

 Supported Data Formats
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-While *Deep-LASI* was developed to primarily handle movie files containing single-molecule data, it can also import recorded data from other sources (see below).
+While *Deep-LASI* was developed to handle movie files containing single-molecule data, it can also import recorded data from other sources (see below).
 We are happy to support other image formats to make *Deep-LASI* compatible with other systems and software packages.
 Please get in touch with us in the Forum and/or via ...

 **TIFF, Tagged Image File Format (.tif)**